DonaldWhyte/mocking-in-rust-using-double/contents.md

 ### Pattern Matching to the Rescue

 [NEXT]
-Match argument values to a patterns.
+Match argument values to patterns.

 **_Not exact values._**